-This paradigm of being too much whilst also being not enough is instilled in women in our society from birth; we no longer live in the Victorian era, yet we still have Victorian notions about women being modest, paragons of virtue, comfortably able to be shoved into a box someone else has designed.
-Now women are rising up and wising up to this nonsense – and even Pandora is out of her box.
+This paradigm of being too much whilst also being not enough is instilled in women in our society from birth.
+We no longer live in the Victorian era, yet we still have Victorian notions about women being modest, paragons of virtue, comfortably able to be shoved into a box someone else has designed.
+But now women are rising up and wising up to this nonsense – and even Pandora is out of her box.

 The thought of not being accepted or being deemed not enough by another person is devastating; regardless of how powerful and badass you are.
-If you find yourself daydreaming about unashamedly showing the world your full range of colours and aspects, there is action you can take to disentangle yourself from the web and reclaim your muchness.
+But I f you find yourself daydreaming about unashamedly showing the world your full range of colours and aspects, there is action you can take to disentangle yourself from the web and reclaim your muchness.

 Ready to reclaim your muchness?

 We don’t claim to have fully nailed this ourselves, reclaiming your muchness is a constant practice.
 But we are definitely down in the mud with you wrestling this boogey man!
 Some of the ways we are working on this aspect of healing are available through our offerings – practices like working with crystals, herbs, tarot and chocolate have been essential to us in reclaiming our muchness and may also support you on your own journey.